kunalrshah/blockchain-developer-bootcamp-final-project/README.md

 - (2.1.4) The intention is to keep the 10 Ganache addresses configurable for the person testing from Consensys perspective to put in their own 10 addresses

 ### (2.2) PearlZZ Exchange - PRLZ Token as a translation mechanism for the peer-to-peer exchange (trading) of Loyalty Points earned:
-- The PearlZZ cryptocurrency (PRLZ) is the "fungible (value translation) medium" by which to enable the exchange of loyalty points
+- The PearlZZ (PRLZ) token is the "fungible (value translation) medium" by which to enable the exchange of loyalty points
-- across a consumer's different loyalty accounts
+- across a single consumer's different loyalty accounts
 - or across different consumer's individual loyalty accounts
 - But, PRLZ is purposely not designed as a true ERC20 token, is not meant to be traded as an ERC20 token
 - (2.2.1) Allow individual users to place "buy points" orders, to add to a specific loyalty account in their wallet